-

 Are there any recent court decisions in your country concerning the choice of law applicable to an arbitration agreement where no such law has been specified by the Parties?

-There are no recent court decisions concerning the choice of law applicable to an arbitration agreement where no such law has been determined by the parties.
-According to the latest published Supreme Court decision on the matter (SC nr.
-1219/2014) and the prevailing view in legal doctrine, articles V(I)(a) of the 1958 NY Convention and 34§2 (a) (aa) L. 2735/1999, introduce a general conflict of law rule, under which in the absence of parties’ agreement either explicit or implied on the choice of law governing the substantive validity of the arbitration agreement, the latter will be governed by the law of the place that the arbitral award was made or it will be made by virtue of parties’ agreement.
+No, however, according to the latest published Supreme Court decision on the matter (SC nr.
+1219/2014) and the prevailing view in legal doctrine, Articles V(I)(a) of the 1958 NY Convention and 34§2 (a) (aa) of former Law (already Article 43§2 (a) (aa) of L. 5016/2023), introduce a general conflict of law rule, under which in the absence of parties’ agreement either explicit or implied on the choice of law governing the substantive validity of the arbitration agreement, the latter will be governed by the law of the place that the arbitral award was made or it will be made by virtue of parties’ agreement.

 -